pe-b/udacity-data-engineering/1_Data_Modelling_with_Postgres/README.md

 This represents the first out of the eight projects in the "Data Engineering Nanodegree" provided by Udacity.

 ## Summary
-The project represents the development of an etl pipeline built to facilitate the analysis of data in a music streaming organisation.
+The project consists of the design of a new database and the implementation of an ETL pipeline with the purpose of facilitating business analysis on the collected data.

 ## Motivation - TODO
 Practice and apply to a real-world scenario the concepts covered in the 'Data Modelling with Postgres' chapter such as:\